ufechner7/Tethers.jl/README.md

 |dito with callbacks          |     68              | 103 | 0.74  | 31  |
 |swinging tether, 5 segments  |    117              | 190 | 2.90  |     |

-**Tradeoff Julia vs Python:** In Julia the code is compiled before it is executed, that can cause about 1 to 10 seconds delay when running a simulation the first time, but speeds up the execution a lot afterwards.
-In addition Julia can run fully multithreaded, Python cannot really use threads because of the global interpreter lock.
+**Tradeoff Julia vs Python:** In Julia, the code is compiled before it is executed, which can cause about one to 10 seconds delay when running a simulation the first time, but speeds up the execution a lot afterward.
+In addition, Julia can run fully multithreaded, Python cannot make use of multiple CPU cores with multithreading because of the global interpreter lock.

 See also: [Why Julia?](https://ufechner7.github.io/2022/08/13/why-julia.html)